mognog/CursorGeneratedWireMock/README.md

 - **src/WiremockDemo.Api**: The main API project
   - **Controllers**: Contains the API controllers
+    - `WeatherController.cs`: Handles HTTP requests and returns weather data
   - **Models**: Contains the data models
+    - `WeatherData.cs`: Defines the weather data structure
   - **Services**: Contains the service layer that calls the external API
+    - `ExternalService.cs`: Implements the IExternalService interface to call the external API
   - **Wiremock**: Contains the WireMock server implementation
+    - `WiremockServer.cs`: Sets up and configures the WireMock server

 - **tests/WiremockDemo.Tests**: The test project
-  - Contains unit tests for the API controllers
+  - `WeatherControllerTests.cs`: Contains unit tests for the API controllers
-  - Includes a mock implementation of the external service
+  - `MockExternalService.cs`: Includes a mock implementation of the external service
+  - `CustomWebApplicationFactory.cs`: Configures the test environment

 ## Getting Started